 With over 120 plants throughout the country and 67,000 highly qualified employees, of which about half are women (43%) and increasingly young (the under 35 have grown by 13% in the last five years, more than the total employment in the sector), the pharmaceutical companies in Italy have a strategic value for the country.
 With €3.4 billion in production, they are leaders in the EU along with France and Germany.

-With 6,200 researchers and investments for 2.7 billion euro each year (1.2 in manufacturing and 1.5 in R&D), Italy is buttressing its pharmaceutical research commitment, as demonstrated by the specialization in biotech, advanced therapies, orphan medicines, plasma derivatives, vaccines and clinical trials, increasingly in cooperation with public and private centres of excellence, universities, innovative SMEs, start-ups, charity and non-profit organizations.
+Thanks to its 6,770 researchers and investments of over €3 billion per year (1.4 in production and 1.7 in Research and Development), Italy is among the protagonists in pharmaceutical research, as demonstrated by specializations in biotech medicines, advanced therapies, orphan medicines, plasma derivatives, vaccines, and clinical trials.
+Achievements always built-in partnership with the territory, its public and private centers of excellence, universities, science parks, start-ups and non-profit organizations.